astronomer/airflow-guides/guides/airflow-kedro.md

 ### Create an Astro-Kedro project

-1. `kedro new --starter git+https://github.com/quantumblacklabs/kedro-starters.git --checkout master --directory astro-iris` to build your starter directory.
-Note that in Kedro 0.17.1 and beyond this command will be simplified to `kedro new --starter astro-iris`.
+1. `kedro new --starter astro-iris` to build your starter directory.
 2. `cd <kedro-project-directory>`
 3. `kedro install`
 4. `kedro package`